openfootball/openfootball.github.io/questions.md

 #### Q: How can I contribute / update match scores, schedules, leagues, etc.?

-A: You're contributions are welcome.
+A: Your contributions are welcome.
 It works like a wiki, that is, the datasets are plain text documents that anybody can update (if you're an openfootball team member - you can update it directly in your browser or push your commits;
 otherwise you may use a pull request).